 Initial and Boundary Conditions: The lateral boundary and initial species concentrations are provided by a three-dimensional global atmospheric chemistry model, the GEOS-CHEM model.
 The global GEOS-CHEM model simulates atmospheric chemical and physical processes driven by assimilated meteorological observations from the NASA's Goddard Earth Observing System (GEOS).
-This model was run for 2002 with a grid resolution of 2.0 degrees x 2.5 degrees (latitude-longitude) and 24 vertical layers.
-The 2003-2006 CMAQ 36-km simulations used non-year specific GEOS-CHEM data, which was created by taking the median value of the 2002 GEOS-CHEM data described above.
+This model was run for 2002 with a grid resolution of 2.0 degrees x 2.5 degrees (latitude-longitude) and 20 vertical layers.
 The predictions were used to provide one-way dynamic boundary conditions at three-hour intervals and an initial concentration field for the CMAQ simulations.
 More information is available about the GEOS-CHEM model and other applications using this tool at: http://www-as.harvard.edu/chemistry/trop/geos.